cruijs/crui/README.md

 As we said before, we do not rely on any Virtual DOM, but don't worry, we don't use `.innerHTML` or similar either ;)
 All nodes are rendered as soon as the component is mounted, but the reactive ones are also updated as soon as a new value is available on the Stream.
-So, every time we enter something in the input, only the text node inside `p` changes; when the value of `echo` is changed programmatically, given that we know this stream is bound to the `value` prop, we **do not** render the whole input element again, but rather update the `value` property itself.
+Every time we enter something in the input, only the text node inside `p` changes; when the value of `echo` is changed programmatically, given that we know this stream is bound to the `value` prop, we **do not** render the whole input element again, but rather update the `value` property itself.

 Long story short: we have surgical updates in par with a VDOM, but without all the calculation, diffs and patching required by it and therefore achieve a better performance.